mugdhagodsay/Earthquakes/README.md

 The following **required** functionality is completed:

 * [x] Read JSON data from the Earthquakes API and populate ListView
-* [x] Each earthquake occupies one item in the list and displays Magnitude and Depth
+* [x] Each earthquake occupies one item in the list and displays Magnitude, Depth and Date
-* [x] Earthquakes with magnitude greater than 8 are highlited with red text
+* [x] Earthquakes with magnitude greater than 8 or equal to 8 are highlited with red text

 The following **optional** features are implemented: